OXID-eSales/developer_documentation/modules/installation/index.rst

 But what is really happening is quite different from former versions of the module subsystem in the OXID eShop.
 In previous version these edits went straight to the database.
 This is no longer the case.
-They now are written to the file system in the installation base directory under `var/configuration/shops`.For each shop id there is one file with the complete configuration for the shop.
+They now are written to the file system in the installation base directory under `var/configuration/shops`.
+For each shop id there is one file with the complete configuration for the shop.
 So if the shop has id 1, the file would be named 1.yaml.
 On activation the values are read from these files and then transferred to the database.
 But the single source of truth regarding the module configuration is this configuration